Wirecloud/wirecloud/docs/installation_guide.md

 Once downloaded the source code, you can install WireCloud using the `setup.py` script (this step requires root privileges):

     $ cd <path/to/source/code>/src
-    $ sudo python setup.py sdist
+    $ sudo python setup.py bdist_whell
-    $ sudo pip install dist/wirecloud-<version>.tar.gz
+    $ sudo pip install dist/wirecloud-<version>-py2.py3-none-any.whl

 Where `<version>` is the version of WireCloud to install.

 ## Installing WireCloud using Docker

-WireCloud can also be deployed using [Docker](https://www.docker.com/), the images can be found on [docker hub](https://hub.docker.com/r/wirecloud/fiware-wirecloud/).
-This guide doesn't cover WireCloud installation using docker, please refere to the documentation available on docker hub for more info about how to procede in this case.
-Anyway, once installed WireCloud using docker, you can make use of any of the administration procedures described in this guide.
+WireCloud can also be deployed using [Docker](https://www.docker.com/), the images can be found on [docker hub](https://hub.docker.com/r/fiware/wirecloud/).
+This guide doesn't cover WireCloud installation using docker, please refere to the [docker's documentation](https://docs.docker.com/userguide/dockerimages/), as it can be used as any other docker image (e.g. it can also be used with docker-machine); and to the documentation available on docker hub about the WireCloud's image for more info about how to procede in this case.
+Anyway, once installed, you can make changes in the configuration of your WireCloud container following the steps described in this guide as well as make use of any of the administration procedures described in the [Administration Guide](administration_guide.md) section.

 > WireCloud's DockerFiles and image documentation are hosted on the [docker-wirecloud](https://github.com/Wirecloud/docker-wirecloud/) repository.